 Carol E. Canady

-Carol E. Canady is a literacy consultant with various school districts across the eastern United States.
+Carol E. Canady is a literacy advisor with various school districts across the eastern United States.
 Her passion is to help educators reduce student failure by institutionalizing practices that accelerate reading achievement.

 Carol E. Canady